benediktadams/benediktadams/README.md

 ### Hi there 👋

+I'm a JUCE / C++ programmer, Co-Founder of Yum Audio (yum-audio.com) and Co-Owner of Nextmidi (divisimate.com).

 <!--
 **benediktadams/benediktadams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.